cisagov/ScubaGear/docs/execution/diff.md

 - Three fields are added: `Migrated` (always `true`), `MigratedFromId` (the retired full ID), and `MigratedFromProduct` (`Defender` or `EXO`).

+The retired policy **also stays in its own product's section**, as a `Migrated` record, so a Defender or EXO section never silently loses a policy:

+- The row is greyed out like a `RemovedPolicy`, and the Diff column reads **Migrated**.
+- `Control ID (Before)`, `Result (Before)`, `CriticalityBefore`, `Requirement`, and the group are carried from the retired policy.
+- **The after columns are deliberately empty.** The result comparison is made once, on the Security Suite row; duplicating it here would double-count the change.
+Two fields name where it went: `MigratedToId` (the replacement's full ID) and `MigratedToProduct` (always `SecuritySuite`).
+In the HTML report the Diff cell's tooltip says the same thing.
+- It is counted under the source product's summary in its own `Migrated` column, which has a filter checkbox like every other classification.
+Because it is not `Unchanged`, it is visible without toggling "Show unchanged rows".

 Matching is on **base ID**, so a before file carrying an older version of the retired policy (e.g. `MS.DEFENDER.4.1v1`) still aligns.